Battery

 How Much Solar Can You Add Under NEM 1.0 or NEM 2.0?

-California’s three major utilities—PG&E, SCE, and SDG&E—allow homeowners to expand their solar systems while keeping their NEM 1.0 or NEM 2.0 status, but there are limits:
+California’s three major utilities—PG&E, SCE, and SDG&E—allow homeowners to expand their solar systems while keeping their NEM 1.0 or NEM 2.0 status within limits:

-- Total System Expansion Cap: Homeowners can increase their system size by up to 10% of the originally approved system capacity without triggering a transition to NEM 3.0.
-This means if your original system was 5 kW, you could add up to 0.5 kW (or 500 watts) without issue.
-In most cases this is such a small addition it is not worth it.
+• Total System Expansion Cap: Homeowners can increase their system size ONCE by up to 1 kW or 10% of the originally approved system capacity, whichever is more, without triggering a transition to NEM 3.0.

 What Happens If You Exceed These Limits?

-If you expand your solar system beyond 10% of its original size without providing adequate load justification, or if the utility determines your expansion is unnecessary, your entire system may be moved to NEM 3.0.
+If you expand your solar system beyond 10% of its original size, your entire system will be moved to NEM 3.0.
 Under NEM 3.0, export compensation rates are significantly lower, which could reduce the financial benefits of your solar investment.

 Best Practices for Expanding Your Solar System